Humberto Delgado: Diplomatic career

 In 1952 he was appointed military attaché at the Portuguese Embassy in Washington and a member of the NATO Military Representatives Committee.
 At the age of 47 he was promoted to general and in 1956 the US Government granted him the rank of officer of the Legion of Merit.

-Presidential elections of 1958
+Presidential election of 1958

 Becoming a Military Attaché and Aeronautic Attaché to the Portuguese Embassy in Washington, D.C. in 1952 pushed his ideology in a liberal democratic direction, and inspired him to run as a democratic opposition candidate for the Portuguese presidency in 1958.